kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 ### §16.303   Procedures for handling ex parte communications.

-A decisional employee who receives or who makes or knowingly causes to be made a communication prohibited by §16.303 shall place in the public record of the proceeding:
+A decisional employee who receives or who makes or knowingly causes to be made a communication prohibited by [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.303   Procedures for handling ex parte communications.|§16.303]] shall place in the public record of the proceeding:

 \(a\) All such written communications;